Waves maintain large-scale 2D flows in rotating turbulence and cause their demise: Quasi-linear approximation and effect of rotation

 \section{Quasi-linear approximation and effect of rotation}

 We consider a stationary mean flow $\bU=\langle \bu\rangle= U(y) \be_x$ consisting of two $x$-invariant jets, corresponding to the condensate in the rectangular domain of Fig.~\ref{fig1}.
-The average $\langle \cdot \rangle$ denotes both ensemble and vertical averaging.
+The average $\langle \cdot \rangle$ denotes ensemble (over forcing realizations), temporal, and vertical averaging.
 In the following, we denote by

 the root-mean-square shear rate, averaged over $y$.
-This defines a typical time scale $1/\Up$ over which turbulent fluctuations interact with the condensate.
+This defines a typical time scale $1/\Up$ over which turbulent fluctuations $\bu'$ interact with the condensate.

-As discussed above, interactions with the condensate dominate over eddy-eddy or wave-wave interactions (see Fig.~\ref{fig:flux_cond}(a)): $1/\Up \ll \tau_{nl}$, hence $\bu\cdot \nabla \bu \ll \bu \cdot \nabla \bU $.
-Under this quasi-linear (QL) approximation \citep{marston2023recent}, the momentum equations for the mean flow and fluctuations $\bu'$ are written as
+Interactions with the condensate are expected to dominate over eddy-eddy or wave-wave interactions if the mean-flow shear is fast enough, $1/\Up \ll \tau_{nl}$, implying that $\bu' \cdot \nabla \bu' \ll \bu' \cdot \nabla \bU $, i.e., a Quasi-Linear (QL) dynamics for the fluctuations \citep{frishman2017culmination,marston2023recent}.
+At large enough rotation, the relevant nonlinear time-scale is the wave-wave interaction time, $\tau_{nl}^{\rm wave} \sim (2 \Omega)^{1/2} \epsilon^{-1/2} k_z^{1/2} k_\perp^{-3/2} $ \citep{galtier2003weak}, which is scale dependent.
+Consequently, this Quasi-Linear (QL) approximation \citep{frishman2017culmination,marston2023recent} should hold for large enough scales $k<k_U$, with the cutoff wavenumber $k_U$ given by

+We will assume in the following that $k_U/k_f\gg 1$ (which will be verified self-consistently in \S \ref{sec:validity}), so that 3D waves dominantly interact with the condensate.
+The momentum equations for the mean flow and fluctuations $\bu'$ then read

 where $u$ and $v$ denote the $x$ and $y$ components of the fluctuating velocity $\bu'$.
-We have neglected both regular and hyper-viscosity in the fluctuation equation \eqref{eq:QLNSE}.
+In writing the fluctuations equation \eqref{eq:QLNSE} we have omitted both regular and hyper-viscosity: our theory will focus on the range of scales where dissipative effects are negligible for the fluctuations, corresponding to an inertial range where wave-condensate interactions dominate.
 From Eq.~\eqref{eq:mf}, the mean flow obeys the global steady-state energy balance

 where $\nu (U')^2 = \nu \int (\partial_y U)^2 dy/L_y $ is the energy dissipation by the 2D condensate and $T_{2D}$ is the energy transfer between the fluctuations and the condensate, both spatially averaged.